ReactVision/expo-starter-kit-typescript/README.md

-# Expo Starter Kit with React Viro (TypeScript)
+# Expo Starter Kit for ViroReact

-React Viro AR/VR starter kit for Expo with TypeScript.
+ViroReact AR/VR starter kit for Expo with TypeScript.

 ## Prerequisites

-- React Viro requires native code and **cannot run in Expo Go**
+- ViroReact requires native code and **cannot run in Expo Go**
 - You must use development builds or prebuild to run this project

 ## Installation